This article has been updated on 11/6/2014

 19. Even better, BNSF is able to carry each ton of freight about 500 miles on a single gallon of diesel fuel, which is around four times more efficient than the trucking industry.

-20. Buffett is rapidly increasing the equity portfolio responsibilities of 42 year-old Todd Combs and 50 year-old Ted Weschler, both of whom have worked for Berkshire for less than three years.
-By the end of 2012, both Combs and Weschler had each outperformed the S&P 500, and collectively managed nearly $10 billion of Berkshire's money.
+20. Buffett is rapidly increasing the equity portfolio responsibilities of 43 year-old Todd Combs and 50 year-old Ted Weschler, both of whom have worked for Berkshire for less than 4 years.
+By the end of 2013, Buffett says both Combs and Weschler had each "handily" outperformed the S&P 500, and collectively managed around $14 billion of Berkshire's money.

 21. Weschler, a former managing partner of the Peninsula Capital Advisors hedge fund, won the job after placing the winning bid in both 2010 and 2011 for Buffett's annual charity auction to the benefit of San Francisco's Glide foundation.
 Though he remained anonymous until after his hiring was announced, Weschler paid more than $2.6 million each year to have lunch with Buffett.

-22. While Buffett owns 13.7% of American Express through Berkshire, he says the best advice he can offer young people is to avoid credit cards.
+22. While Buffett owns nearly 14.5% of American Express through Berkshire, he says the best advice he can offer young people is to avoid credit cards.
 Why?
 In his words: "If I borrowed money at 18 or 20 percent, I'd be broke."

-24. In times of financial duress, Berkshire is more than happy to lend a hand to other struggling companies, including loans of $3 billion and $5 billion to Swiss Re and Bank of America, as well as loans to Goldman Sachs (NYSE: GS ) and General Electric in 2008 of $5 billion and $3 billion, respectively.
-Of course, each of those loans made Buffett a bundle of money, with the Goldman Sachs deal most recently culminating in Berkshire becoming one of Goldman's top 10 shareholders for next to nothing.
+24. In times of financial duress, Berkshire is more than happy to lend a hand to other struggling companies, including loans of $3 billion and $5 billion to Swiss Re and Bank of America in 2009 and 2011, respectively, as well as loans in 2008 to both Goldman Sachs (NYSE: GS ) and General Electric for $5 billion and $3 billion, respectively.
+Of course, each of those loans made Buffett a bundle of money, with the Goldman Sachs deal culminating last year in Berkshire becoming one of Goldman's top 10 shareholders for next to nothing.